eclipse/vorto/docs/tutorials/create_webapp_dashboard.md

 	<img src="../images/tutorials/springbootApp/login_page.png" width="50%" />

 At this point, you should not see any devices yet.
-For you need to grant the logged-in (Google) user permission to view the thing.
+For it to work you need to grant the logged-in (Google) user permission to view the thing.

 ### Step 4: Grant permissions to user and application